Bombhead: Development

+Helen's daughter Mandy Richardson (Sarah Jayne Dunn) realises that Bombhead is in love with Helen and warns her mother about his true intentions.
+Helen invites Bombhead to lunch to stop Bombhead's advances.
+Otway added that "Bombhead is convinced that Helen wants to tell him that she loves him."
+When they meet up, Helen tells Bombhead he is fired from working at Steam Team because he lacks the required experience.
+Bombhead does not believe her because of how his mind works.
+He "takes this completely the wrong way" as he perceives their conversation as being "filled with innuendo".
+Helen becomes annoyed with Bombhead's refusal to accept reality and attempts a more direct explanation, but his infatuation grows.
+Otway explained that Bombhead becomes convinced Helen is "playing hard to get" and is worried about leaving her husband, Gordon Cunningham (Bernard Latham).
+He added that Bombhead is not deterred by Helen's marriage and "was convinced her family weren't a problem".
+Helen is left with the dilemma of trying to stop Bombhead from pursuing her further.
+Otway revealed that he enjoyed working on the storyline with George and Latham because they were "both fantastic" during the story.

+In 2010, Otway reprised the role in online spin-off series titled Hollyoaks: Freshers.

 Storylines

 Bombhead was Lee Hunter's best friend, and was introduced into the series as a schoolfriend of Zara Morgan, Cameron Clark, Norman Sankofa, Abby Davies and Lee Hunter.
 Slightly odd, socially inept and occasionally stupid, but with a heart of gold, David frequently misunderstood other characters to comic effect.
 Bombhead liked to cook.
 He became somewhat of an apprentice to Tony Hutchinson, and worked in Il Gnosh.
 He was close friends with Gordon Cunningham, who was a father figure to him.
 He was devastated when Gordon and his wife, Helen, were killed in a car crash and briefly became a Christian.

 When Bombhead's mother died, David suffered a mental breakdown.
 Unable to accept her death, he lived with her body and continued to act as if she were still alive, doing her dry cleaning and cooking her meals.
 David's only form of comfort during this time was a recurring hallucination of Gordon Cunningham, who would offer advice and try to convince Bombhead to accept what had happened and ask his friends for help.
 Cameron had noticed something was wrong with David and wanted to help him in return for Bombhead helping him when he attempted suicide.
 Cameron tried to get David to open up but he refused.
 David's mother's body was eventually discovered by his friend Lee.
 Lee had gone round to the house thinking it would be empty so he could have sex with his friend Stacey Foxx.
 Stacey sat down on Mrs Burke's body and screamed.
 Realising what had happened, Lee and his mother Sally convinced Bombhead to move in with the Hunters.
 After his mother's funeral, Bombhead stopped seeing visions of Mr Cunningham.